heysalvino/CacheImplementation/README.md

 The `Main` class serves as a test suite for the `Cache` class.
 It demonstrates the behavior of the cache and validates that it meets the specified requirements.

-You can save this README as a `README.md` file in your project directory, and it will provide an overview of your cache implementation and how to use it.